Different Forms of Corruption

 Defining and Recognizing the Different Forms of Corruption

 Remember that corruption can take various forms or is carried through different methods.
-The common theme of all these forms of corruption is that it involves an abuse of power or betrayal of entrusted authority for personal gain or to benefit a particular group while putting other stakeholders at a disadvantage.
+The common theme in all these forms of corruption is the abuse of power or betrayal of entrusted authority for personal gain or to benefit a particular group while disadvantaging other stakeholders.
 Take note of the specific forms and their definitions:

 1. Bribery